node-projects/web-component-designer/README.md

 ## What is needed

 - constructable-stylesheets-polyfill on browser not yet supporting these
-- optional - ace code editor (if you use code-view-ace)
+- optional - ace code editor (workin)
-- optional - code mirrow code editor (if you use code-view-codemirrow) (todo)
+- optional - code mirrow code editor (if you use code-view-codemirrow) (not yet started)
-- optional - monaco code editor (if you use code-view-monaco) (todo)
+- optional - monaco code editor (if you use code-view-monaco) (workin)
-- optional - fancytree (if you use tree-view-fancytree) (todo)
+- optional - fancytree (if you use tree-view-extened) (partly workin)

 ## Features we are workin on

- - Refactor as a reusable NPM component (not yet started, (remove app-shell))
+ - Refactor as a reusable NPM component (WIP)
  - Conversation to Typescript (done)
  - Multiselection (WIP)
  - Drag/Move refactoring (WIP)
- - New Property Editor (not yet Started) (planed to inject custom property handling classes)
+ - New Property Editor (WIP)
  - CSS Grid Positioning (planed)
  - Much, much more ...